dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/texture-detection-result-unit.md

 # TextureDetectionResultUnit

-The `TextureDetectionResultUnit` class represents an intermediate result unit for texture detection, which contains the x-direction spacing and y-direction spacing of the texture stripes.
+The `TextureDetectionResultUnit` class extends the `IntermediateResultUnit` class and represents a texture-detection result unit.
+This class captures the results of texture analysis, specifically the spacing of texture patterns in both the x and y directions.

 ## Definition